 Cacee Hoyer completed her doctorate in the Department of History at the University of Texas at Austin in 2016.
 Formerly a middle and high school educator, her doctoral research focused on South African Indians in post World War II South Africa, discussing identity and citizenship, the rhetoric of social, economic and cultural rights, and the unique political maneuvering between transnational actors such as the UN, India and South Africa during the emergence of the official policy of apartheid.

-Madeline Y. Hsu is Associate Professor in the Department of History and Director of the Center for Asian-American Studies at the University of Texas at Austin.
+Madeline Y. Hsu is Professor in the Department of History and Director of the Center for Asian-American Studies at the University of Texas at Austin.
 Her research interests include migration, trans-nationalism, overseas Chinese, and race and citizenship in the United States.
 She is the author of Dreaming of Gold, Dreaming of Home: Transnationalism and Migration Between the United States and Southern China, 1882-1943, and is currently working on a second book, tentatively entitled, Strategic Migrations: Immigration Selection and How the Yellow Peril Became a Model Minority, 1872-1966.

 James Joshua Hudson is a lecturer at the University of Tennessee-Knoxville.
 He completed his doctorate in History at the University of Texas at Austin in 2015, and spent 2015-16 as a Visiting Assistant Professor at Knox College in Illinois.
 A veteran of the United States Marine Corps, he conducted extensive doctoral research in Hunan province in China with scholarships and grants from Fulbright and the Asia Foundation.